Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 Other indoor facilities similar to gym and studio settings that remain in operation are to modify their activities to be in line with the more stringent SMMs.

-Q: What are some examples of low intensity sport/physical activities?
+Q: What are some examples of low-intensity sports/physical activities?

-A: These are activities that can be done with mask on at all times such as yoga, pilates, stretching exercises, tai chi.
+A: These are activities that can be done with masks on at all times such as yoga, pilates, stretching exercises and tai chi.

-There may have to be some modification to how it is done, for example, without the use of equipment, during this period of time.
+There may have to be some modifications to how the activity is done, for example, without the use of equipment, during this period.

-Q: I run a private sport academy (for example, gymnastics, martial arts, combat sports) in an indoor setting similar to a studio.
+Q: I run a private sports academy (for example, gymnastics, martial arts, combat sports) in an indoor setting similar to a studio.
 Do I need to close?

-A: No, you do not have to close but the activities being offered will have to be modified as per the guidance below.
+A: No, you do not have to close but the activities being offered will have to be modified as per the guidelines below.

-You will also need to factor in the reduced group size and facility capacity, as well as enhanced measures indicated in the updated SportSG guidance.
+You will also need to factor in the reduced group size and facility capacity, as well as enhanced measures indicated in the updated SportSG guidelines.

-These apply to activities such as TKD, MMA, muay thai, BJJ, fencing, judo, boxing and other similar activities.
+These apply to activities such as taekwondo, mixed martial arts, muay thai, Brazilian jiu-jitsu, fencing, judo, boxing and other similar activities.

-The private sport academies who continue to open must:
+The private sports academies that continue to open must:

-- Modify your activities to minimise contact as much as possible.
+- Modify their activities to minimise contact as much as possible.
 Keep total grappling time to no more than 15 minutes in total per session.

-- Ensure that your participants and instructors are masked on at all times, refraining from conducting activities that are strenuous to the point that they feel the need to remove their masks.
+- Ensure that participants and instructors wear masks at all times, refraining from conducting activities that are strenuous to the point that they feel the need to remove their masks.

-- Not provide common equipment such as punching pads, bags, dummies, use of boxing ring, where fomite transmission risk is high.
+- Not provide common equipment such as punching pads, bags, dummies and boxing rings, where fomites transmission risk is high.

 - Not offer weight, strength or resistance training or cardio training of any form, and/or provide equipment for such training, such that they become strenuous activities.

-- Keep to cohorting to limit the extent of any contact tracing.
+- Keep to their cohorts to limit the extent of any contact tracing.

-Q: Are sports such as table tennis, basketball, badminton and volleyball be allowed indoors?
+Q: Are sports such as table tennis, basketball, badminton and volleyball allowed indoors?

-A: All indoor activities have to be changed to low intensity with masks on in a group of no more than two persons (that is, two individuals playing against each other).
+A: All indoor activities have to be changed to low intensity with masks on in a group of no more than two people (that is, two individuals playing against each other).

-While practice drills may still be possible, competitive sports will typically be high intensity and if allowed to proceed would put participants at risk of flouting the law.
+While practice drills may still be possible, competitive sports will typically be high intensity and if allowed to proceed, would put participants at risk of flouting the law.

 Venue operators are being advised to ensure that competitive sports do not take place and masks are worn at all times.